norlab/connectedlibtest2/README.md

-# Data for Decisions Curriculum Repo
+# ConnectedLib
-Open repo for Data for Decisions curriculum content and templates.
+ConnectedLib curriculum content and templates; original code by TASCHA.